From the Classroom to the Red Carpet: Inside My ESPN Journey.

 Months later in the summer of 2025 when he mentioned he’d be in Los Angeles, I reached out to grab lunch and that simple message led to the craziest text I’ve ever received.

-It was 11 PM, mind you I had just gotten home from my weekly 6–10 class, and I saw the message…
+It was 11 p.m.
+I had just got home from my weekly 6–10 class when my phone lit up with a message:

-When I asked how, he said “when you know the right people, you can go anywhere you want B.” That moment stuck with me ever since and gave me chills down my spine.
+When I asked Jaicee how he did it, he said “when you know the right people, you can go anywhere you want B.” That moment stuck with me ever since and gave me chills down my spine as we hit the red carpet.

-As cameras flashed from every angle and the energy built, I found myself meeting people like Da'Vinchi from the hit series Black Mafia Family, produced by 50 Cent.
+As cameras flashed from every angle and the energy built, I started meeting people like Da'Vinchi from the hit series Black Mafia Family, produced by 50 Cent.
 As well as sports television host, producer, and digital content creator Rachel DeMita.

 In that moment I witnessed firsthand how sports, media, and culture collide in one space.
 More than anything that night left me with a lasting realization.